Far-Beyond-Dev/Horizon/README.md

 <br>

+[![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)
+[![Rust](https://img.shields.io/badge/rust-1.70%2B-orange.svg)](https://www.rust-lang.org/)

 A high-performance, modular game server architecture built in Rust, designed for large-scale multiplayer games with real-time networking requirements.
 The server provides a plugin-first architecture that separates infrastructure concerns from game logic, enabling rapid development and deployment of multiplayer game features.

-[![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)
-[![Rust](https://img.shields.io/badge/rust-1.70%2B-orange.svg)](https://www.rust-lang.org/)
+## Before you continue

+**Do you like this project?** You may like the pulsar game engine from many of the same developers who work on Horizon.
+[Check it out](https://github.com/Far-Beyond-Pulsar/Pulsar-Native)

 ## Table of Contents